Sousastep/SousaFX-docs/docs/content/pcl.rst

 until the gamepad's respective joystick axis touches its :ref:`deadzone or default value <Deadzones>`.

-The aformentioned settings can be chosen per each of the four :ref:`looper states <Loopers>`.
+The aformentioned settings can be chosen per each of the four main :ref:`looper states <Loopers>`.

 - idle, prepared: Playing bassline